Moe Tucker: Personal life

 Tucker was married in the early 1970s, and divorced some time in the early 1980s.
 She has five children: Kerry, Keith, Austen, Kate, and Richard.
 Tucker lives in Douglas, Georgia, where she raised her family.
-In a 2010 interview, she said she had ceased making music several years prior, saying caring for her grandson was a "full-time job".

-In April 2009, Tucker gave an interview at a Tea Party rally in Tifton, Georgia, to a WALB NBC news crew.
+During an April 2009 interview at a Tea Party rally in Tifton, Georgia, Tucker revealed to a WALB NBC news crew that she is a supporter of the Republican Party.
 She voiced support for the Tea Party movement and said she was "furious about the way we're being led towards socialism".
 On the official "Tea Party Patriots" website, Tucker stated: "I have come to believe (not just wonder) that Obama's plan is to destroy America from within."